ros2/ros2_documentation/source/Installation/Alternatives/macOS-Development-Setup.rst

 Patch Files for macOS Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First compile upto ``cyclonedds`` to generate compile structure and apply patches,
+First compile up to ``cyclonedds`` to generate compile structure and apply patches,

 .. code-block:: bash